Dalsayyed/Singular-Axis-Solar-Tracker/README.md

-# Dual-Axis Solar Tracker: CAD, Simulation, & Embedded Control ☀️🔋
+# Single-Axis Solar Tracker: CAD, Simulation, & Embedded Control ☀️🔋

 ## 🔬 Project Overview
 This project presents the design, simulation, and implementation of an automated dual-axis solar tracking system.
 The goal of the system is to dynamically orient a photovoltaic panel toward the sun's highest intensity point using light-dependent resistors (LDRs) and servo motors, optimizing energy harvesting efficiency.